magento/devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-cron.md

 	magento cron:run [--group="<cron group name>"]

-where `--group` specifies the cron group to run (omit this option to run cron for the `default` group)
+where `--group` specifies the cron group to run (omit this option to run cron for all groups)

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">